appanp/supply-chain-fundas/supply_chain_terminology.md

 **Tagging**: Also called labelling, it is the act of identifying locations, products, equipments and may be even people in the warehouse using barcodes, RFIDs tags, NFC tags, and other ways so that the systems know what you are taking or leaving and from which place or location in the warehouse.
 For more info, refer to [this link](https://www.camcode.com/wp-content/uploads/2024/08/Warehouse-Labelling-Checklist-5.pdf)

 **Task Allocation**: It is the function of allocating or assigning tasks to operators and other automation equipments in the warehouse.
+For more info, refer to [this link](https://ieeexplore.ieee.org/document/9841337).

 **Task Interleaving**: Task interleaving consists of combining two or more tasks on a single run through the warehouse.
 Task interleaving makes it possible, for instance, for pickers to retrieve the SKUs they need to put together an order and to then take advantage of the trip back to replenish a product.
 This strategy includes all types of logistics activity, from order picking to inventory and goods replenishment operations.
 The main aims of task interleaving are to increase warehouse productivity and reduce deadheading (unproductive travel).
 By combining two or more tasks, operators make the most of their trips, cutting down on unnecessary movements.
 For more info, refer to [this link](https://www.mecalux.com/blog/task-interleaving-warehouse).

 **Third Party Logistics (3PL) Billing**: 3PL billing is the process of calculating charges for services provided to a client and generating an invoice.
 In a 3PL warehouse, the provided services may include warehousing, transportation, inventory management, order fulfillment, and value-added services.
 Accurate billing is essential to ensure transparent and accurate financial transactions and bookkeeping.
 It also facilitates effective revenue management to keep your company profitable.
 You can bill customers manually or leverage 3PL billing software built for making calculating, generating, issuing, and recording invoices easier.
 This is a WMS feature.
-For more info, refer to [this link](https://www.logiwa.com/blog/3pl-billing-automation) and [3PL Billing: Guide to Optimizing Your Invoicing Process](https://www.cadretech.com/blog/3pl-billing/).
+For more info, refer to [this link](https://www.logiwa.com/blog/3pl-billing-automation), [SphereWMS 3PL Billing](https://spherewms.com/features/3pl-billing) and [3PL Billing: Guide to Optimizing Your Invoicing Process](https://www.cadretech.com/blog/3pl-billing/).

+**Tote or Bin**: Totes or Bins: Totes or bins are smaller, stackable containers used for storing and transporting small parts or components.
+They are commonly used in order picking and assembly processes.
+For more info, refer to [this link](https://shiphero.com/blog/pick-methods-and-totes/).

 **Transportation Management System (TMS)**: It is a software platform that helps businesses effectively plan, execute, and optimise the movement of goods from point A to point B. It provides end-to-end visibility and control over every aspect of your supply chain, allowing you to streamline operations, enhance collaboration, and make data-driven decisions.
 For more info, refer to [this link](https://www.maersk.com/logistics-explained/supply-chain-management/2024/05/16/transportation-management-system) and [Korber TMS infographic](https://library.ksc-s.com/m/4ba6516654de6a2d/original/Transport-Management-Systems-TMS.pdf).

 **Truck Loading**: Truck loading constitutes the process by which products are placed on a vehicle in order to be transported to their destination (a distribution center, another warehouse, or directly to the end customer).
 It’s vital to make sure that the weight distribution in the truck is correct and, particularly, that there are no mistakes in the goods dispatched or assigned.
 Properly loading goods onto a truck is a complex process, especially when faced with increasingly varied packaging, unit loads, and transportation modes.
 Software and digitalisation are the solution to this issue, as they help to automate a large part of this process, making it quicker and more effective.
 This is a WMS feature.
 For more info, refer to [this link](https://www.mecalux.com/blog/truck-loading-software).

+**Unit Load**: In warehouse management system, “unit load types” refer to the different forms or configurations in which goods or products are grouped together for storage, handling, and transportation within a warehouse or distribution center.
+Unit load types are designed to facilitate efficient movement and storage of goods, optimize space utilization, and enhance operational processes.
+For more info, refer to [this link](https://swifthub.net/en/blog-en/6-common-load-types-in-a-warehouse)

 **Unit Load Device (ULD) Containers**: Unit load devices, or ULDs, are essential components of air freight transportation.
 They assist in transporting different kinds of cargo, which are packaged in various pallet and container types.
 For more info, refer to [this link](https://www.shiprocket.in/blog/uld-containers/)